 Coronavirus Disease 2019 (COVID-19)

-The Health Department and all local officials are relying on our community to work together to slow the potential spread of illness and refer to official sources of reliable information.
+We’re relying on our community to work together to slow the potential spread of illness and refer to official sources of reliable information.

 REMEMBER: Discrimination harms public health.
 We know viruses do not discriminate based on location, race, ethnicity, or national origin.
 However, viruses like COVID-19 can highlight health disparities that are deeply rooted in our society.
 Let’s fight this public health concern with compassion and science, not fear and discrimination.